CIAO-4.18 Docker Image

 macOS

+Before starting you need to install Xquartz.
+You will need to logout or reboot after installing Xquartz for the DISPLAY to be set.
 In Xquartz go to Settings, Security, and enable “Allow connections from network clients” then exit and restart Xquartz for the setting to take effect.

 Next, in your terminal you will need to run